Indokalpa/devTinder/README.md

 - 'pre' middleware will be called everytime the specified event happens.

 - use indexes to optimize the queries in DB.
 - MongoDB automatically creates a index for unique: true.

+# Ref, Populate & Thought process of writing APIs